noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 beautifully.

 “...You’re a really strange person.
 However, being told by you like that...
-I don’t know the reason why, but I guess I, “who feels happy about that”... am also strange.”
+I don’t know the reason why, but I guess I, who _feels_ happy about that... am also strange.”

 [...E-Errr.]